Skip to content

 Important Notes

-• Invalid regex patterns will cause an error; verify your pattern syntax.
+• Invalid patterns: A malformed regex pattern will cause an error; validate your pattern before running.

 Troubleshooting